aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/split-remote-spreadsheet/_index.md

 ## Why should you use the Split Remote Spreadsheet API?

-- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and providing comprehensive documentation.
+Compared with building custom chart‑rendering solutions, this significantly reduces development workload.
-- **Reduced Labor Costs**: Reduced the need for positions dedicated to document consolidation.
+- **Reduced Labor Costs**: Reduces the need for positions dedicated to document consolidation.
 - **Pay‑per‑use**: No upfront investment, only pay for API calls actually used.
 - **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.
 - **Preserves complex Excel formatting** in universally accessible PDF format.